6070 S. Eastern Ave. • Ste. 200 • Las Vegas, NV 89119

 www.wrightslaw.com - Parents, educators, advocates, and attorneys come to Wrightslaw for accurate, reliable information about special education law, education law, and advocacy for children with disabilities.

 www.greatschools.net - This is a comprehensive website that offers information for parents ranging from "great parenting" to "learning disabilities" to "choosing the right school".

 Many of our students miss valuable classroom instruction due to doctor’s appointments and symptoms related to their diagnosis and treatment, such as suppressed immune system (e.g. fever) and low blood counts (e.g. fatigue).
-Out tutoring service is designed to help students keep up with their schoolwork and master the curriculum.
-We currently have three after school tutoring locations to help meet the needs of our students across the valley, including the Torino Foundation Classroom at Sunrise Children’s Hospital, Summerlin Library, and Centennial Hills Library.
-We have over 50 volunteer CCSD teachers and student tutors from A-Tech High School assisting in the instruction of our students.
+Our tutoring service is designed to help students keep up with their schoolwork and master the curriculum.
+We offer multple after school tutoring locations to help meet the needs of our students across the valley, including The Brett Torino In-Patient Classroom at Sunrise Children’s Hospital as well as local libraries.
+Tutors include students from the University of Nevada Las Vegas, Advanced Technologies High School, and NCCF appointed tutors assisting in the instruction of our students.